 >> We should live as Christ lived –

-The peace of Christ desires to rest in our hearts, yet there are many reasons
+The peace of Christ desires to rest in our heart, yet there are many reasons

 we don’t have His peace.
 We can run into adverse circumstances that can be

-peace of Christ to settle in our hearts, but God wants His peace to remain
+peace of Christ to settle in our heart, but God wants His peace to remain

-with us regardless of the circumstances, like the dove that rested on Jesus at
+with us regardless of the circumstances, like the dove that rested on Jesus'

 His baptism.
 It represented His anointing and stayed with Him throughout His

 ministry.
-If we make any sudden moves, it startles the dove, so we must be
+If we make any sudden moves, it startles the dove, so we must remain

 never did anything to scare away the anointing, and Paul wants the peace of